You'll usually need a degree or postgraduate qualification in engineering or a related subject. Courses include:

 You'll usually need:

-- 2 or 3 A levels, including maths for a degree
+- 2 or 3 A levels, or equivalent, including maths

 - a degree in a relevant subject for postgraduate study